 Our consolidated financial statements have been presented on the basis of our being a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 We have experienced recurring operating losses and negative operating cash flows since inception, and have financed our working capital requirements through the recurring sale of our equity securities in both public and private offerings.
-As a result, our independent registered public accounting firm, in its report on our 2016 consolidated financial statements, raised substantial doubt about our ability to continue as a going concern (see "Going Concern" above).
-In March 2017, the Company successfully completed a second Rights Offering to existing shareholders, raising proceeds of \$19.7 million net of cash offering costs, and selling 13.7 million Units at \$1.47 per Unit.
+As a result, our independent registered public accounting firm, in its report on our 2016 consolidated financial statements, has raised substantial doubt about our ability to continue as a going concern (see "Going Concern" above).
+In March 2017, the Company successfully completed a Rights Offering to existing shareholders, raising proceeds of \$19.7 million net of cash offering costs, and selling 13.7 million Units at \$1.47 per Unit.
 Each Unit consisted of a share of common stock and a five-year warrant with an exercise price of \$1.47.
-Based upon this funding, management believes it has sufficient funds to last into the first quarter of 2018.
+Based upon this funding, management believes it has sufficient funds to last into the second quarter of 2018.
 In order to continue business operations past that point, we will need to raise additional debt and/or equity capital.
 However, there can be no assurances that we will be able to secure any such additional financing on acceptable terms and conditions, or at all.
-If cash resources become insufficient to scale back or discontinue our technology and product development programs and/or clinical trials, or obtain funds, if available (although there can be no certainty), through strategic alliances that may require us to relinquish rights to our products, or to discontinue our operations entirely.
+If cash resources become insufficient to satisfy our ongoing cash requirements, then we would be required to scale back or discontinue our technology and product development programs and/or clinical trials, or obtain funds, if available (although there can be no certainty), through strategic alliances that may require us to relinquish rights to our products, or to discontinue our operations entirely.

-Cash and money market funds increased by \$13.0 million, or 119%, from \$10.9 million at December 31, 2016 to \$23.9 million at March 31, 2017.
-Working capital was \$22.9 million at March 31, 2017, as compared to \$9.6 million at December 31, 2016, an increase of \$13.3 million, or 139%.
+Cash and money market funds increased by \$7.2 million, or 66%, from \$10.9 million at December 31, 2016 to \$18.1 million at June 30, 2017.
+Working capital was \$17.3 million at June 30, 2017, as compared to \$9.6 million at December 31, 2016, an increase of \$7.7 million, or 80%.
 We use our cash, money market funds and working capital to fund our operating activities.